 Like other Web development tools, Estrada deals with Web pages.
 However, Estrada differs from the others by offering two distinct views of the same Web page: the user side and the author side.
+(See

-(Figure 1 on page 4) Think of these as two sides of a shadow puppet theater screen: one (user side) is visible to the audience, and the other (author side) is visible only to Estrada authors and administrators.
+Figure 1: The user side and the author side.)
+Think of these as two sides of a shadow puppet theater screen: one (user side) is visible to the audience, and the other (author side) is visible only to Estrada authors and administrators.

-Although they look different, these sides contain similar information.
+Although different in the way they might look, these sides contain similar information.
 The primary difference between them is that an author can manipulate and change content from the author side as well as view it from the user side, but a user can only view the page in its final form from the user side.